Frequently Asked Questions about GL.iNet KVM¶

 If your controlling device runs Chrome/Linux OS, the GLKVM app cannot be installed, thus remote access to controlled device via GLKVM app is not supported.

-However, you can use Tailscale to achieve remote access.
-Click here for details.
+However, you can use Cloud Service or Tailscale to achieve remote access.
+Check the Q3 above for details.

-Or you can locally access the controlled device via a web browser.
-Click here for details.
+Alternatively, you can locally access the controlled device via a web browser.
+Check the Q3 above for details.

 As to the controlled device, no need to install any software on it.
-That is to say, it can be Windows, macOS, ChromeOS, Linux, etc.
+It can be Windows, macOS, ChromeOS, Linux, etc.

 Q7.
-Can GL-RM1 (Comet) connect to wireless network?
+Can Comet (GL-RM1) connect to wireless network?

 A7.
-GL-RM1 (Comet) does not support connecting to wireless network.
+Comet (GL-RM1) does not support wireless network connection.

-You need to connect it to a network device (such as a router) via an Ethernet cable to get Internet access.
+It needs to be connected to a network device (e.g., a router) via an Ethernet cable for Internet access.

 Q1.
 Can GL.iNet KVM control the power on/off of a computer?

 A1.
 Sure.
-You can control the power of the controlled devices in the following ways:
+You can achieve remote power control for the controlled device in the following ways:

 -